hey24sheep/azure-flutter-tasks/README.md

 ## Support
 <p>
 PRs are always welcome.
-Feel free to create an issue if you have any issues.
+Feel free to create an issue if you face any problem.
 </p>

 <p>Don't forget to star this repo, thanks 👍</p>